iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 4: Restart your iPhone and computer

-Restarting your devices can clear temporary glitches that might be causing connectivity issues, helping with the iPhone not showing up in iTunes problem.
+Restarting your devices can clear temporary glitches that might be causing connectivity issues.

 1. Restart your iPhone by pressing and holding the power button until you see the slider, then slide to power off.

-2. For your PC, click on the Start menu and select Restart to restart your Windows.
+2. For your PC, click on the Start menu and select Restart.

 3. Once both devices are powered back on, reconnect your iPhone and check if it appears in iTunes.